dsl-unibe-ch/vegetation-anomalies/README.md

 Install gdal dependency separately.

-`conda install -c conda-forge gdal`
+`conda install -c conda-forge gdal zarr`

 Go to the `python` directory of the project and install the needed requirements using